LiterallyTheOne/LiterallyTheOne.github.io/note.md

 * Add a section for courses
 * Add a section for concepts

-* Check why tailwindcss typography didn't perform well on Iphone chrome
+* Check why TailwindCSS typography didn't perform well on iPhone's Chrome

 * Search if my avatar should be on `webp` as well